Inquiry into Baldwin shooting focuses on custody of gun - RFI

 "Was it loaded with a real bullet?" the dispatcher asks.

 "I don’t -- I can’t tell you that," the caller replies.
-"And this (expletive) AD that yelled at me at lunch ... this mother (expletive) – he’s supposed to check the guns, he’s responsible for what happens on the set."
+"And this (expletive) AD ... this mother (expletive) –- he’s supposed to check the guns, he’s responsible for what happens on the set."

+Detailed gun safety guidelines from the Actors' Equity Association group specify that "all loading of firearms must be done by the property master, armorer or experienced persons working under their direct supervision."

+The guidelines state: "Before each use, make sure the gun has been test-fired off stage and then ask to test fire it yourself.
+Watch the prop master check the cylinders and barrel to be sure no foreign object or dummy bullet has become lodged inside."

-Baldwin has said he was heartbroken and was cooperating fully with the inquiry into "how this tragedy occurred."
+Baldwin, one of Hollywood's best-known actors, has said he was cooperating fully with the inquiry.
 He retweeted a story from trade journal Variety headlined "Alec Baldwin Was Told Prop Gun Was Safe Before Fatal Shooting, Affidavit Says."

 The gun used, and two others, were provided by the film's weapons master, or armorer, who has been identified as 24-year-old Hannah Gutierrez-Reed, the daughter of longtime film-industry armorer Thell Reed.

-In a September podcast, the young Gutierrez-Reed said she had some trepidation about taking on the role of lead armorer for the first time for the previous movie she worked on, "The Old Way."
+In a September podcast, the young Gutierrez-Reed said she had some trepidation about serving as lead armorer for the first time for the previous movie she worked on, "The Old Way," another Western.

-"I was really nervous about it at first and I almost didn't take the job 'cause I wasn't sure if I was ready," she said on the "Voices of the West" podcast, before adding, "But doing it, like, it went really smoothly."
+"I almost didn't take the job 'cause I wasn't sure if I was ready," she said on the "Voices of the West" podcast, before adding, "But doing it, like, it went really smoothly."

 © 2021 AFP